 Publishing your own map on any PHP hosting is very easy.
 This article contains all the necessary information about the process.
 All you have to do is to copy one file to your web and add the map to the MBTiles or Folder structure, there is no need for a GeoServer, map server, or ArcGIS Server that is hard to install and maintain.
 TileServer PHP is an open-source alternative that is implementing the OGC WMTS standard for pre-rendered raster tiles but it is fully prepared for a fast serving of vector tiles.
-TileServer PHP is only one PHP file which you need to copy together with the MBTiles file.
-More information on the GitHub page of the project.
+TileServer PHP is only one PHP file that you need to copy together with the MBTiles file.
+More information is on the GitHub page of the project.

 - Apache webserver (with mod_rewrite /.htaccess supported)

 Note: If you don’t have a PHP stack already installed you can use WAMP or XAMPP package for quick installation.

 Download the open-source TileServer PHP from GitHub and unzip the zip file.

 Open your PHP hosting and upload the whole folder or at least the tileserver.php file inside.
 You can rename the folder before or after upload if you like.